nktruong/dnd-creatures/README.md

 ## What I Learned
 * Using async/await with the Fetch API
 * Using the `on:` directive for event listening in Svelte
+* How important adding the site's title and meta description is for SEO
 * Randomizing the results before it is shown
 * That there are 332 monsters in DND 5e and possibly even more